Jackyroo42/Tutorial-Blog/README.md

 ## I. Introduction

 Developing smooth and interactive user experiences across a range of different devices has become essential in the evolving field web development.
 With that being said, oftentimes, the user's experience can often get lost in the shuffle between managing tasks.
 Doing so is a serious mistake, especially when mobile devices make up a significant 58.33 percent of all website traffic worldwide (Bianchi, 2023).
 Reactive web design, which guarantees all online applications smoothly adjust to different devices, is the cornerstone of user-centric development.
-This in-depth tutorial will guide you through the process of creating responsive designs, a mobile-first design strategy, media queries, responsive typography, adaptable images, creating user-friendly navigation menus, and general tips and tricks.
+This tutorial will guide you through the process of creating responsive designs, a mobile-first design strategy, media queries, responsive typography, adaptable images, creating user-friendly navigation menus, and general tips and tricks.

 ## II.
 Understanding Responsive Design